 Following guidance from the Office Management and Budget (OMB), DHS Headquarters requires all agency-hosted conference-related spending above \$100,000 be approved by DHS Headquarters prior to the obligation of funds.
-Components request approval of proposed conferences through their Component Senior Financial Officers via memorandum to the Deputy Chief of Staff.
-The requests set forth specific cost information, including any proposed travel or meals, and demonstrate how the conference supports DHS missions.
-The Chief Financial Officer reviews each proposal against DHS policy and recommends approval or disapproval before forwarding the request to the Deputy Chief of Staff for a final decision.
+Components request approval of proposed conferences through their Component Senior Financial Officers via a memorandum to the Chief Financial Officer.
+The requests set forth specific cost information, including any proposed travel or meals, and demonstrates how the conference supports DHS missions.
+The Chief Financial Officer reviews each proposal against DHS policy and recommends approval or disapproval.